 If you do not use your tax-free gift allowance within a given year then the remaining amount rolls over to the next year.
 However, it can only roll-over into the next year: it does not accumulate over multiple years.
 Therefore the most that your tax-free gift allowance can be in a year is £6,000.

-List of exemptions to gift tax
+List of exemptions to gift tax in the UK

 No tax is required to be paid on the following types of gift.
 They do not count towards the estate even when made in the 7 years before death.
 They also fall outside of the annual tax-free gift allowance.